cdibbs/angular-typed-storage/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Code coverage

+While running tests, code coverage will be available at ./coverage/chrome/html/index.html.

+## Documentation

+Run 'npm run compodoc' to generate documentation.
+Then run 'npm run compodoc-serve' to see auto-generated documentation and documentation coverage on port 8080.

 ## Further help

-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Feel free to post issues.